How to Do Web Design and Drive Sales

-Photos should have instant impact and tell a story that is tied to your visitor’s needs.
+Photos should have an instant impact and tell a story that is tied to your visitor’s needs.
 As the saying goes “a good picture is worth a thousand words”.
-Photos that are fuzzy, distant, grainy, hard to make out or irrelevant don’t add value or further your cause on selling visitors on your ideas, products or services.
+Photos that are fuzzy, distant, grainy, hard to make out, or irrelevant don’t add value or further your cause on selling visitors on your ideas, products, or services.

 Even if the photo is crystal clear, it will only be effective if it works in harmony with the text around it.
 Photos should further clarify or prove a point.
 If it doesn’t work in context with information surrounding it, it’s just taking up valuable space.

 - TEXT LAYOUT– Equally important, but not often recognized, is the importance of text layout.
-Unlike traditional print media, people scan Websites before they find things of interest to read.
+Unlike traditional print media, people scan Websites before they find things of interest to readers.
 Effective Websites use

 - A series of shorter, crisp, simple sentences that use bold, CAPITAL LETTERING & symbols to support a sweeping flow across the page,

 - Subtitles, shorter paragraphs, offset sentences with bullet points,

 - “White Space” so pages look clean and uncluttered.
 Fonts are at least 10pt and San Serif (with no feet).
 Space is between sentences and around visuals.
 Each page serves a predefined purpose and its purpose should be obvious even at a glance.

 A well-designed Website is as important as a well-designed office or storefront.
 It makes a statement about your company and is a factor in a prospect’s decision-making process.
 With less than 8 seconds to sell your company or cause, insightful and persuasive Website design is a critical component that could equate to a sustainable advantage over your competition.